-Teams, Deadline and Evaluation
+Teams and Evaluation

 You can implement the assignment in teams of up to 2 persons.
-Erasmus students can form larger groups (up to 3 persons).
-After the assignment deadline, you will be asked to present the project either via teleconference or physical presence.
-You build and present the game on your own computer, therefore you do not need to upload your executable in an external repository, unless instructed so by the examiner.
-The deadline for the assignment is 11 Feb 2023.
+After the assignment deadline, you will be asked to present the project in class.
+The deadline for the assignment is May 26 2024.
 Erasmus students can opt to present their work earlier, if this date conflicts with their own program.